DishaMohindru1/Game_controller/README.md

 ## Hardware Components

-- **Raspberry Pi Pico**: The microcontroller that interfaces with the buttons and joystick.
+- **Raspberry Pi Pico wh**: The microcontroller that interfaces with the buttons and joystick.
 - **Buttons**: Digital buttons connected to GPIO pins, used for gamepad actions.
 - **Analog Joystick**: An analog joystick connected to ADC pins, used for directional input.
 - **GPIO 18**: An external LED (optional) connected to GPIO 18, used for status indication.